Why Plains GP Holdings, L.P. [PAGP] Should Be On Your Radar Moving Forward

 This company’s Return on Total Capital is 8.62, and its Return on Invested Capital has reached 19.60%.
 Its Return on Equity is 16.55, and its Return on Assets is 1.17.
 These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates PAGP financial performance.

+Turning to investigate this organization’s capital structure, Plains GP Holdings, L.P.
+[PAGP] has generated a Total Debt to Total Equity ratio of 444.27.
+Similarly, its Total Debt to Total Capital is 81.63, while its Total Debt to Total Assets stands at 31.95.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 4.72, and its Long-Term Debt to Total Capital is 444.27.

 What about valuation?
-This company’s Total Debt to EBITDA Value is 3.52.
+This company’s Enterprise Value to EBITDA is 9.47 and its Total Debt to EBITDA Value is 3.52.
+The Enterprise Value to Sales for this firm is now 0.75, and its Total Debt to Enterprise Value stands at 0.38.

 Similarly, this company’s Total Asset Turnover is 1.19.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.92.